Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_data_sources/docs_user_data_sources_csv_download.rst

    .. note::

-       Data source names in the csv are listed using the given short names.
-These short names can be cross referenced with the `Data Sources <https://cabd-docs.netlify.app/docs_user/docs_user_data_sources.html>`_ page to identify the full name of the data source.
+       The shortened data source names in the CSV can be cross referenced with the `Data Sources <https://cabd-docs.netlify.app/docs_user/docs_user_data_sources.html>`_ page to identify the full name and reference information for each data source.

 4. The list of spatial data sources used to populate attribute information for the structure.